Setting Up Shop: Tips for Building a Successful Patreon Creator Page

 Now imagine the same scenario but the creator’s video is one minute long and their description is to the point (clearly states what they create and what your pledge will go towards.)
 In those two minutes, you get so excited about pledging to the creator that you click that “become a patron” button and BAM—you have successfully made an ongoing pledge to the creator!

-Always be thinking of ways to simplify!
+Whether it’s your intro video, or your about page, always be thinking of ways to simplify.
 You never know who might be considering pledging to you and you don’t want to miss out on getting a patron because you have a cryptic page.

-Comic book writer and Patreon creator Alex Woolfson knows from experience that great rewards will not only help get you more patrons, but can also increase the amount of fans “you’ll have evangelizing your Patreon page out in the world.”
+Comic book writer and Patreon creator Alex Woolfson knows from experience that great benefits will not only help get you more patrons, but can also increase the amount of fans “you’ll have evangelizing your Patreon page out in the world.”
 He warns to avoid a “donation mindset” though.
-“You are not a charity; you are a working artist.
-Instead, think of Patreon as a way to provide special, exclusive rewards to those awesome folks who are actively making your work possible through pledges.”

 Launch Before You Launch